vineetver/Topic-Modeling/README.md

 LSA is a statistical technique used to analyze relationships between documents and the terms they contain by producing a set of concepts related to the documents and terms.
 In contrast, LDA is a statistical technique used to automatically discover the topics represented in a collection of documents.

-Each topic is a combination of keywords that best describe the documents under that topic.

 ### Requirements
 ```
 builtins,